naruaika/grapik-quran/README.md

 - Read the full Quran
 - Navigate to any specific page/surah/ayah/juz number
 - Select and copy (by pressing `ctrl+C`) the selected ayah(s) as text

+## How to Build

+The easiest way for beginners is clone this repository to your local computer and then build it using [GNOME Builder](https://wiki.gnome.org/Apps/Builder).